usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

   <json-base-uri>http://example.com/ns/computer</json-base-uri>
   <define-assembly name="computer">
     <formal-name>Computer Assembly</formal-name>
-    <description>A container object for a computer, its parts, and its sub-parts.</description>
+    <description>A container object for a computer, its parts, and its
+      sub-parts.</description>
     <root-name>computer</root-name>
     <define-flag name="id" as-type="string" required="yes">
         <formal-name>Computer Identifier</formal-name>
-        <description>An identifier for classifying a unique make and model of computer.</description>
+        <description>An identifier for classifying a unique make and model of
+          computer.</description>
     </define-flag>
   </define-assembly>
 </METASCHEMA>
 ```

+With the definition of the first `<define-assembly>`, representing a simple computer information element, our Metaschema module starts to take shape.

+In the `<define-assembly>` declaration we have defined an object named `computer` (see line 8).

+The computer object must have an `id`, the value of which must be [`string`](/specification/datatypes/#string) (see lines 12-15).

-With the definition of the first `assembly` our Metaschema definition takes shape.
-Firstly, we now add the `root-name` element to identify for Metaschema-enabled tools this `assembly`, whether there are one or more top-level ones defined, is the root element of our data models.
+The `<root-name>` element is used to identify to Metaschema-enabled tools that this assembly must be the root element of our data model (see line 11).
 This will come in handy later.
-In the `assembly` declaration, we have defined a `computer` that must have an `id`, the value of which must be `string`.
-With Metaschema-enabled tooling, we can have information about a computer like below in their respective JSON, XML, and YAML data formats.

-An instance for the model above is below in JSON, XML, and YAML data formats.
+With Metaschema-enabled tooling, we can now represent information about a computer in the respective JSON, XML, and YAML data formats.
+The following are equivalent content examples for the model above using JSON, XML, and YAML.

 {{< tabs JSON XML YAML >}}
 {{% tab %}}